Domestic Transfer Admits

 By confirming and paying your $300 deposit you will reserve your spot in the incoming class and gain access to the on-campus housing application and orientation sign-up.

 If the deposit presents a financial hardship or your cost of attendance will be paid by a third party, you may defer your $300 enrollment deposit.
 This will reserve your spot in the incoming class, and you will gain access to the on-campus housing application and orientation sign-up.
-The $300 charge will be applied to your first semester bill.
+The $300 deposit will be applied to your first semester bill.

 We offer plenty of opportunities to attend an in-person or online event specifically designed for admitted students.
 Learning more about CSU and next steps can help you decide if we are the right university for you.